WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 #### What did you achieve?

 * Establised the software of imputation in Azure. (seems work, but not sure how to use with ABCD data)
-* Drawed a Figure for ABCD registered report and finish most of the code and visualization.
+* Drew a figure for ABCD registered report and finish most of the code and visualization.
-* Made a milestone finding in HC project.
+* Made a milestone finding in HC project
-* Finsihed part of the PPT for the Turing Mental Health group.
+* Finished part of the PPT for the Turing Mental Health group.
+  * KW: Really excited about the talk!

 #### What did you struggle with?

-* Waiting for the feedback of previous revision.
+* Waiting for the feedback of previous revision
+  * KW: Eeeeee 🤞🤞🤞
 * A little worry about the imputation

 #### What would you like to work on next week?